MidhunSureshR/pypower/README.md

 The default battery module for py3status ( [battery_level](https://py3status.readthedocs.io/en/latest/modules.html#battery-level) ) does not work on some devices.
 This is an alternative module that can be used in such cases.

-**Note: This was actually made for personal use and therefore do not include a lot of customization.
+**Note: This was made as a quick fix and contains pretty bad code.
 There is a lot of room for improvement.**

 ## Prerequisites